zaidhussain2k6/zaidhussain2k6/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Zaid Hussain
 ====================================================================================================================================

-Front-end Web Developer & UI Designer
+Frontend Web Developer & UI Designer
 ------------------------------------

 I am a dedicated Frontend Web Developer and UI Designer with a passion for creating visually appealing and highly functional web applications.
 With a strong foundation in web development and a keen eye for design, I am committed to delivering seamless user experiences through my work.